maurosoria/dirsearch/README.md

 Tips
 ---------------
-- Want to run dirsearch with a rate of requests per second?
-Try `-t <rate> -s 1`
+- To run dirsearch with a rate of requests per second, try `-t <rate> -s 1`
 - Want to findout config files or backups?
 Try out `--suffixes ~` and `--prefixes .`
-- Don't want to force extensions on some endpoints?
-Add `%NOFORCE%` at the end of them so dirsearch won't do that
+- For some endpoints that you do not want to force extensions, add `%NOFORCE%` at the end of them
 - Want to find only folders/directories?
-Combine `--no-extension` and `--suffixes /` then done!
+Combine `--no-extension` and `--suffixes /`!
+- The combination of `--cidr`, `-F` and `-q` will reduce most of the noise + false negatives when brute-forcing with a CIDR

 Keep updating ...